T

 +

-Tap water in Naples is generally considered safe to drink, meeting all European Union standards.
-However, many locals prefer bottled water due to the taste, which can sometimes be affected by the old pipes.
-If you have a sensitive stomach or prefer the taste, opt for bottled water, readily available at all local shops and restaurants.
+Yes, the tap water in Naples is generally safe to drink.
+It is regularly tested and meets safety standards.
+However, many locals prefer bottled water due to the taste, which can sometimes be influenced by the old pipes in some buildings.
+If you have a sensitive stomach, opting for bottled water might be a safer choice.

 What's the best area to stay in Naples, Italy?